andreirff/andreirff/README.md

 </h4>
 <h5 align='center'>
 My experience of over 20 years with IT has sparked possible ideas and projects through software development.
-<br>I also have a degree in Art Education with a degree in Music.
+I also have a degree in Art Education with a degree in Music.
-<br>Lover of the STEAM methodology and the sound of an SG guitar.
+Lover of the STEAM methodology and the sound of an SG guitar.
 </h5>

 <p align=center'>
 I learn a lot from the open source community and knowledge sharing.
-I currently work at IGH.
+<br/>I currently work at IGH.
 Founder of the customer-focused startup - ZapTI.
 </p>